Showing posts with label Mounds. Show all posts

 Tagging a Hummingbird

-Hummingbirds are captured and fitted with a band that is numbered, then, if they are recaptured, their age can be determined.
+Hummingbirds are captured and fitted with a numbered band; if they are recaptured, their age can be determined.

 When we left that morning, he had already tagged thirty Hummingbirds.

-The tagging took place at the home of a Master Gardner, so we enjoyed a nice stroll through her many gardens.
+The tagging took place at the home of a Master Gardener, so we enjoyed a pleasant stroll through her many gardens.

-Our next stop was at the Farmers Marker in Killen Park.
+Our next stop was at the Farmers Market in Killen Park

 There, we sampled watermelons, chocolate cake, sausage, strawberry jelly, and Mini tomatoes.